-- 4.1 The Act requires that the Licensing Authority carries out its various Licensing functions so as to promote the following four Licensing Objectives: - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm - 4.2 Each Objective is of equal importance.
+- 4.1 The Act requires that the Licensing Authority carries out its various Licensing functions so as to promote the following four Licensing Objectives:

+- The prevention of crime and disorder

+- Public safety

+- The prevention of public nuisance

+- The protection of children from harm

+- 4.2 Each Objective is of equal importance.
 There are no other Licensing Objectives.
-The four Objectives are, therefore, to be of paramount consideration at all times. - 4.3 Licensing law is the key means of control and will be part of a holistic approach to the management of the evening and night time economy.
-It is, however, only one means of securing the delivery of the above Objectives and should not therefore be seen as a means of solving all problems within the community.
-The Licensing Authority will work in partnership with neighbouring local authorities, the Police, local businesses and local people towards the promotion of the above Objectives.
-The Policy does not seek to regulate matters which are provided for in other legislation e.g. legislation affecting Planning, Environmental Health, Health and Safety issues etc. - 4.4 The Licensing Authority also recognises that there are a number of other mechanisms for addressing issues such as anti-social behaviour and nuisance once customers are away from the vicinity of Licensed premises.
-These include: - The provision of CCTV surveillance, together with sufficient taxi ranks and the provision of public conveniences open late at night. - Powers of the Local Authority to designate parts of its area as places where alcohol may not be consumed in public. - Police enforcement of crime, disorder and anti-social behaviour, including the issue of fixed penalty notices and the confiscation of alcohol from children and adults in designated areas. - Police and / or Local Authority powers to immediately close down for up to 24 hours any licensed premises or temporary events on the grounds of disorder,
+The four Objectives are, therefore, to be of paramount consideration at all times.

+- 4.3 Licensing law is the key means of control and will be part of an holistic approach to the management of the evening and night time economy.
+It is, however, only one means of securing the delivery of the Licensing Objectives and should not therefore be seen as a means of solving all problems within the community.
+The Licensing Authority will work in partnership with, amongst others, neighbouring local authorities, the Police, local businesses and local people in pursuit of the promotion of the Licensing Objectives.
+The Policy does not seek to regulate matters which are provided for in other legislation e.g. Planning, Environmental Health, Health and Safety issues etc.